 Getting to and from Europe

-Check out several flight aggregators, like the search box here, to find out which carriers are going to and from your preferred cities.
+Check out several flight aggregators to find out which carriers are going to and from your preferred cities.
 If there’s a good price, grab it: otherwise, subscribe to fare alerts and to the airline newsletters in order to keep an eye out for sales.

-- Be flexible with your dates: a day or two either side could save you money.
+- Be flexible with your dates: a day or two on either side could save you money.

 - Packing light, with only one carry-on bag, might save you fees, especially if you plan to fly within Europe.